 The Primary Access Node (PAN) was my first website.
 It was first developed in the early 2000s and has evolved ever since.

 The current design uses a PHP program to marshal the resources needed for an XSL transformation to generate the markup.
-A simple database cache allows markup to be reused between updates.
-The side navigation menu and occasional image gallery are implemented with jQuery.
+A simple cache allows markup to be reused between updates, and the occasional image galleries are implemented with jQuery.

 Project Rho is the website of the esteemable Winchell Chung (a.k.a.
 Nyrath the nearly wise.)
-Since early 2010, as a volunteer, I have been improving the layout, appearance, and maintainability of the Atomic Rockets section; this was joined by similar work to the sibling 3-D Starmaps section in mid-2012.
+In 2010, I volunteered to improve the layout, appearance, and maintainability of the Atomic Rockets section; this was joined by similar work to the sibling 3-D Starmaps section in mid-2012.

-Both sections were improved by applying an adapted version of PAN's website template program.
+Both sections used PAN's website framework program to generate dynamic web pages.
 As the first exposure to requirements beyond my limited view, Atomic Rockets was, and is, a significant influence on the evolution of the program.

 As a coop student, I had the privilege of working at Aviya Technologies during the summer of 2010.
 As a secondary endeavour I took a leading role in redesigning the company's main and careers websites.
 The was done between May and August 2010.
 Both sites used a near-identical backend based on Primary Access Node version 6.